Healthcare The Hague

 Not all prescription medication is covered by Dutch health insurance.
 Make sure you check which policy and extra packages best fit your needs.
 You can change your health insurance once a year.

-There are also various forms of government support available for people that can't afford the cost of their insurance or have more complex and longer-term health issues.
+There are also various forms of government support available for people who cannot afford the cost of their insurance or have more complex and longer-term health issues.